 Track Festival Timing with Paramarsh

-Paramarsh provides a live panchang dashboard — today's Tithi, Nakshatra, Yoga, Karana and Vara calculated in real time using Swiss Ephemeris data.
+Paramarsh provides a live panchang dashboard with today's Tithi, Nakshatra, Yoga, Karana and Vara calculated in real time using Swiss Ephemeris data.
 See exactly which tithi is prevailing, which festival window is approaching, and how the day's astrological qualities interact with your birth chart.
 Generate your kundli and keep the panchang at your fingertips throughout the Nepali festival season.

 Generate Free Kundli →